 Undifferentiated Marketing vs Differentiated Marketing

-Understanding the major differences between the differentiated and undifferentiated marketing strategy allows you to determine the most appropriate approach for your prospective business.
+Understanding the major differences between the differentiated and undifferentiated marketing strategies allows you to determine the most appropriate approach for your prospective business.
 Analyze all the options and select the strategy that best suits your company.

 It is employed by companies that provide everyday products for common use.
 Campaigns designed with this strategy don’t need in-depth research to acknowledge the needs and preferences of your target audience.
 The strategy intends to influence and reach as many people as possible.
 To accomplish this goal, marketers utilize radio, TV, and newspapers as product promotion channels.
 Consequently, the company showcases the product to a broader audience that directly correlates with sales and total revenue.